FIWARE/tutorials.Roles-Permissions/README.md

 #### Response:

-The complete list of permissions includes any custom permissions created  previously plus all the standard permissions which are avaiable by default
+The complete list of permissions includes any custom permissions created  previously plus all the standard permissions which are available by default

 ```json
 {